 Most of my clients come to me because they feel stuck.
 They want to know how to create real, lasting change.
 They want to improve their lives or resolve a life crisis.
 Sometimes they don’t know what they want except that they want things to be different.
 I help them figure it out.

-I am licensed by the Ohio Counselor, Social Worker and Marriage and Family Therapist Board.
-My license number is E.1100406.
-I have also been designated a Level IV Early Childhood & Afterschool Professional by the Ohio Child Care Resource & Referral Association (OCCRRA).
+I am licensed by the Ohio Counselor, Social Worker and Marriage and Family Therapist Board as a Licensed Professional Clinical Counselor with supervision designation.
+My license number is: E.1100406.

 In Portland, Oregon I founded the Safe to Grow program at the YWCA Women’s Resource Center, a shelter serving women and children escaping domestic violence.
 I case managed families, facilitated parenting support groups and taught parenting classes for the Oregon State University Extension Services.
 I also began my writing career writing about issues important to families.